The Rise of AI Agents: From Chatbots to Autonomous Employees

 The Agent Coding Revolution

 Perhaps the most immediate disruption is in software development.
 Agents that can code are already here - and they're remarkably capable.
 Claude Code, Codex, and similar tools can build features, fix bugs, write tests, and refactor codebases with minimal human intervention.
+I build my own products this way now.
+It works.

 The Human Layer

-The most important part of this future isn't the technology - it's the human oversight.
+The most important part of this future isn't the technology.
+It's the human oversight.

 AI agents will make mistakes.
 They'll misinterpret instructions, take suboptimal paths, and occasionally do something genuinely wrong.
-The role of human employees shifts from doing the work to supervising the agents that do the work - reviewing output, providing feedback, handling edge cases, and making judgement calls that require context the agent doesn't have.
+The role of human employees shifts from doing the work to supervising the agents that do the work - reviewing output, providing feedback, handling edge cases, and making the judgement calls that require context the agent doesn't have.

-This isn't about replacing humans.
-It's about changing what humans do.
-Less routine execution, more strategic oversight.
-Less typing, more thinking.
 The organisations that get this balance right - giving agents enough autonomy to be useful while maintaining enough human oversight to be safe - will have an enormous competitive advantage.
+The ones that don't will either move too slowly (afraid of agents) or too recklessly (trusting agents too much).
+Both lose.